AliOsm/semantic-question-similarity/README.md

 Official implementation of: [Tha3aroon at NSURL-2019 Task 8: Semantic Question Similarity in Arabic](paper-url)

-**Note: All codes and scripts in this repository tested on Ubuntu 18.04 LTS.**

 ## 0. Prerequisites
 - Python 3.6.8
 - Packages listed in `requirements.txt` file